navidagz/django_rest_api_logger/README.md

 ### Django REST API Logger

-> Mixin which captures all needed data from API
+> Mixin which logs all needed data from API

 Just import `APILoggingMixin` and put it in first base class of your API and it'll do the rest